confluentinc/ksql/docs/tutorials/ksql-clickstream-demo.rst

 * Sessionization to track user-sessions and understand behavior (such as per-user-session-bandwidth, per-user-session-hits etc)

-The demo uses standard streaming functions (i.e., min, max, etc), as well as enrichment using child tables, table-stream joins and different types of windowing functionality.
+The demo uses standard streaming functions (i.e., min, max, etc), as well as enrichment using child tables, stream-table join and different types of windowing functionality.

 These steps will guide you through how to setup your environment and run